Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Biofluid Analysis Methods for Micronutrient Status Assessment

 \subsection{Clinical Biochemical Analysis}

-Clinical biochemical analysis involves laboratory testing of biomarkers (biological compounds) found in urine, blood, or other biosamples \cite{reber_nutritional_2019}.
-Results can be influenced by several factors and need to be interpreted in the context of other factors of the patient's health.
-Additionally, biochemical testing is often time and resource-intensive.
-Despite this, biochemical analysis describes clinical gold-standard methods for quantifying the circulating micronutrient status in the body \cite{zhang_review_2018, holler_micronutrient_2018}.
-These methods can be roughly separated into assays and liquid chromatography (LC)-coupled spectroscopy.
-Assays work on the principle that specific micronutrients are needed for the growth of certain bacteria, and this growth can be measured to indicate the amount of a micronutrient present in a sample \cite{zhang_review_2018}.
-Assays were previously the widely-accepted gold standard, but improvements in LC and spectroscopy highlight their relatively poor precision and accuracy.
-These flaws have relegated assay methods to be used mostly during screening or in resource-constrained testing, except for some micronutrients, where they remain the standard.
-A common assay applied in studies is the enzyme-linked immunosorbent assay (ELISA).
+Clinical biochemical analysis involves laboratory testing of biomarkers found in urine, blood, or other biosamples \cite{reber_nutritional_2019}.
+Results can be influenced by several factors and need to be interpreted in the context of other aspects of the patient's health.
+Additionally, biochemical testing is often time- and resource-intensive.
+Despite this, biochemical analysis describes clinical optimal reference standard methods for quantifying the circulating micronutrient status in the body \cite{zhang_review_2018, holler_micronutrient_2018}.
+These methods can be roughly separated into various types of assays, and liquid chromatography (LC)-coupled spectroscopy.

+One type of assay which is popular for clinical micronutrient assessment is a microbiological inhibition assay.
+These assays work on the principle that specific micronutrients are needed for the growth of certain bacteria, and this growth can be measured to indicate the amount of a micronutrient present in a sample \cite{zhang_review_2018}.
+Microbiological inhibition assays were previously the widely-accepted optimal reference standard, but improvements in LC and spectroscopy highlight their relatively poor precision and accuracy.
+These flaws have relegated microbiological inhibition assay methods to be used mostly during screening or in resource-constrained testing, except for some micronutrients, where they remain the standard.
+Another common type of assay applied in studies is the enzyme-linked immunosorbent assay (ELISA).
 An ELISA test is used for measuring antibodies in blood, and is a useful clinical screening tool for further testing \cite{kinman_elisa_2012}.
-While not the gold-standard for the assessment of micronutrient status, ELISA tests can yield valuable results for studies that are time or resource limited.
+While not the optimal reference standard for the assessment of micronutrient status, ELISA tests can yield valuable data for studies that are time or resource limited.
+Lastly, we find that antibody or immunoassays as well as colorimetric and fluorometric assays are popular in emerging accessible and non-invasive assessment technologies.